 - Kill Sat: Part of his Evil Plan is to build a satellite than can destroy any targets he wants from orbit, including incoming missiles against the satellite.

 - Kingpin in His Gym: He loves fencing and has a rather vicious duel with Bond.

-- Defrosting Ice Queen: Well the defrosting part is a subversion.
+- Defrosting Ice Queen: She is introduced with a cold demeanor, but eventually accepts to spend a night together with Bond.
+Well, the defrosting part is a subversion.
 She was faking it to get Bond's trust.

 - Evil Is Petty: Seriously, selling out your country...just because you came in second at the Olympics.
 Wow, just wow.

 - Impaled with Extreme Prejudice: How Jinx kills her, stabbing her in the the midsection through a The Art of War book and kicking the knife into her as the final blow.
 Doubly funny that their clash was a sword fight and when you remember that Frost did come in at second place in the Olympics.

 - Meaningful Name: An Ice Queen called Frost.

 - Pimped-Out Dress: Her ice blue dress, with icicles-like tassels.